[−]Struct gio::File

 Returns

-for the given uri
+a new File for the given uri.

-Free the returned object with gobject::ObjectExt::unref
+Free the returned object with gobject::ObjectExt::unref.

-pub fn new_tmp<P: AsRef<Path>>(tmpl: P) -> Result<(File, FileIOStream), Error>
+pub fn new_tmp<P: AsRef<Path>>(tmpl: P) -> Result<(File, FileIOStream), Error>[src]

 Opens a file in the preferred directory for temporary files (as

-) and returns a File
+returned by g_get_tmp_dir) and returns a File and

-pointing to it.
+FileIOStream pointing to it.

-should be a string in the GLib file name encoding
+tmpl should be a string in the GLib file name encoding

 containing a sequence of six 'X' characters, and containing no

 directory components.
-If it is None
+If it is None, a default template is used.

-constructors, this will return None
+Unlike the other File constructors, this will return None if

 a temporary file could not be created.